amandasommer/assignment2/index.markdown

 ### Introduction

-This paper is a short data story about San Francisco.
-It investigates where it is safe to park in San Francisco, in order to help the drivers have a safe experience.
-It is an explanatory data visualization that analysis the data and aims at providing meaningfull insight in the historical behaviour of the vehicle theft in the city.
-The explainatory analysis consist of three parts; (1) overview, (2) zoom and (3) details.
-The paper also evaluates the data quality and how the data influence the outcome of the analysis.
+This paper presents a short data story about parking safety in San Francisco, designed to assist the police reduce vehicle theft and furthermore assist drivers in making informed decisions of where to park.
+Using explanatory data visualizations, the paper explores the historical patterns of vehicle theft in the city and identifies areas where parking is considered safe and other areas unsafe.
+The explanatory analysis is divided into three sections: (1) an overview, (2) a zoomed-in analysis, and (3) a detailed examination of the data using Bokeh.
+In addition, the paper also evaluates the quality of the data and its impact on the outcome of the analysis.